Saturday 18th December 2021 13.00 – 14.30 Park Frankendael, Amsterdam €15 per person (my apprentices – free) Booking through Meetup

 Who can benefit?
 This personalized therapeutic approach is suited to individuals who want to improve their health and vitality.
 It is most suited to individuals with non-life threatening conditions which are not responding as well as hoped to other approaches.
-Examples of areas which are most likely to be assisted by this approach:
+Lynn works with both adults and children.

-Mini online or telephone consultations are available.
-They last around 10-15 minutes and cost €20.
-These are only appropriate for minor issues and symptomatic relief/advice e.g. cold and flu.
+Mini online or telephone consultations are available: Approximately 10-15 minutes €10 These are only appropriate for minor issues and symptomatic relief/advice e.g. cold and flu.
 Please note that full (intake or follow up) consultations are default and mini consultations are only offered after explicit discussion.

 Note: The consultation cost does not include the price of any herbal preparations that are recommended following a consultation.
 These are charged separately or are purchased independently by the client.

 To book an appointment for your Urban Herbology consultation, with Lynn Shore, please email email@example.com or telephone 06 275 969 30.

 Urban Herbology is a proud member of Herbalists Without Borders, working together for health justice and holistic health access for all.
 As such, sliding scale payments for consultations are possible, to enable more people to access treatment.
 Please ask Lynn if you require details.

 This has been a busy year and yet I see that I have not updated the Urban-Herbology blog for a long time.
 Rather than give a summary of the summer, I would like to share with you a potted version of the Welsh legend of the Lady of the Lake at Llyn y Fan Fach, it’s intimate connection to the famous Physicians of Myddfai and my decision to join Herbalists Without Borders.